Models as Approximations II: A Model-Free Theory of Parametric Regression: Estimation of Regression Functionals: Canonical Decomposition of Estimation Offsets

 \subsection{Approximating Estimation Offsets with Influence Functions}

 For linear OLS, Definition and Lemma~5 in Part~I exhibited an intuitive correspondence between the total, noise and approximation EO on the one hand and the population residual, the noise and the nonlinearity on the other hand.
 No such direct correspondence exists for general types of regression.
-The closest general statement about EOs one can make is in terms of influence functions; for linear OLS it translates to this correspondence.
-Using again the notations $\IC(y,\xvec)$ and $\E[\IC(Y,\Xvec)|\Xvec=\xvec] = \IC(\xvec)$ for the full and the partial influence functions of $\Bthetadot$ (Section~\ref{sec:IC}), and assuming asymptotic linearity of $\Bthetadot$, the EOs have the following approximations to order~$o_P(1/\sqrt{N})$:
+The closest general statement about EOs is in terms of approximations based on influence functions.
+Assuming asymptotic linearity of $\Bthetadot$, the EOs have the following approximations to order~$o_P(N^{-1/2})$:

-The first and the third approximation are standard under the assumption of asymptotic linearity because $\IC(y,\xvec)$ is the influence function for $\Btheta(\P)$, while $\IC(\xvec) = \E[\IC(Y,\Xvec)|\Xvec=\xvec]$ is the influence function of $\Btheta(\X)$.
-The second approximation is the difference of the first and the third.
-The approximations to the noise EO and the approximation EO are orthogonal to each other, hence the two EOs are asymptotically uncorrelated. ---~These approximations lead straight to the CLTs of the next section.